Displaying present location in the site.

 Policy

 As part of its corporate social responsibility activities, NEC engages in environmental management.
-NEC seeks to reduce environmental burdens across society by providing environmentally friendly products and services as well as reducing the environmental load of its own business activities, by conserving energy at its facilities and the transportation stage, and reducing the chemical substances it uses.
-Also, to promote environment-oriented management Group-wide—including NEC on a non-consolidated basis, affiliated companies, production bases, and research facilities—the Company has established the NEC Environmental Policy, which sets out action guidelines.
-Moreover, we rigorously ensure that all actions of employees and corporate officers comply with this policy.
-Further, we require all suppliers, contractors, and other stakeholders engaged in our supply chains to behave in a manner consistent with relevant guidelines and agreements while considering the environment.
+NEC seeks to reduce environmental burdens across society by providing environmentally friendly products and services, while also working to minimize the environmental impact of its own business activities, including energy conservation at facilities and during transportation, and reducing the use of chemical substances.
+In addition, NEC strives to promote these efforts based on insights and expectations gained through dialogue and engagement with stakeholders, incorporating them into the implementation of initiatives aligned with its environmental policy.
+To promote environmental management across the entire Group—including NEC on a non-consolidated basis, affiliated companies, production sites, and research facilities—the Company has established the NEC Environmental Policy, which outlines its action guidelines.
+NEC ensures that all employees and corporate officers comply with this policy and act with due consideration for the environment.
+We also require suppliers, contractors, and other stakeholders in our supply chains to act in accordance with relevant guidelines and contractual agreements.
+Additionally, we recommend that our business partners understand and respect the intent of this policy and consider adopting similar environmental policies within their own organizations, where appropriate.

 NEC Environmental Policy